 To sponsor an individual outside of the UK under Tier 2 (General) of the points-based system for a skilled job that is not on the list of shortage occupations, you have to first complete a resident labour market test (RLMT).
 Employers should be aware that the RLMT will be removed as a requirement from 1 January 2021, in line with the government's changes to the immigration system.

-Once the RLMT is completed, it will demonstrate there is no suitable settled worker already in the UK who can carry out the job.
+Once the RLMT is completed, it will demonstrate there is no suitable settled worker who can carry out the job.